zarfjs/zarf/README.md

 })
 ```
 ## App and Routing
-Routes are how you tell where/when/what to respond when somebody visits your app's URLs, and `bun-tea` lets you easily register routes, with all the commonly used HTTP verbs like `GET`, `POST`, `PUT`, `DELETE`, etc.
+Routes are how you tell where/when/what to respond when somebody visits your app's URLs, and `@zarfjs/zarf` lets you easily register routes, with all the commonly used HTTP verbs like `GET`, `POST`, `PUT`, `DELETE`, etc.

 Here's how you'd define your app routes -